CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 ## **Why scrvUSD?**

-scrvUSD provides an additional yield-earning opportunity for crvUSD, diversifying the ways users can earn on their crvUSD holdings.
+scrvUSD provides an additional interest-earning opportunity for crvUSD, diversifying the ways users can earn on their crvUSD holdings.
 It aims to:

-- **Increase crvUSD attractiveness**: By offering a low-risk[^1] way to earn stablecoin yield.
+- **Increase crvUSD attractiveness**: By offering a low-risk[^1] way to earn stablecoin interest.
 - **Improve crvUSD peg stability**: The low-risk[^1] yield increases demand for crvUSD, which helps solidify its peg.
 - **Reduce and stabilize crvUSD borrow rates**: Borrow rates for crvUSD rise when its price falls below the peg.
 By increasing demand for crvUSD, the peg tightens, reducing borrow rates and aiming to stabilize them over the long term.
 - **Increase crvUSD supply over time**: As borrow rates decrease and stabilize, borrowing becomes more predictable, making Curve a more attractive platform for loans.